datawire/ambassador-docs/howtos/debug.md

   Warning  Failed   2s (x2 over 32s)  kubelet  Error: ImagePullBackOff
 ```

-Here we see the `ImagePullBackOff` again and, looking at the image name, and obvious reason why it's failing.
+Here we see the `ImagePullBackOff` again and, looking at the image name, the obvious reason why it's failing.

 ## Crashing Pods

-Another very common error you will see when a pod won't run is `CrashLoopBackOff`.
-Kubernetes expects a pod to start and run continuously.
-This is by design so that if the app running in a pod does crash or can't start for any reason, Kubernetes will pick up on the exit error and restart the pod (unless different behavior is specified with [the `restartPolicy` on the Pod `spec`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy)).
-If this happens too many times in too short of a period, then Kubernetes assumes there is a problem with the pod, stops trying to restart it, and returns `CrashLoopBackOff`.
+Another very common error you will see when a Pod won't run is `CrashLoopBackOff`.
+Kubernetes expects a Pod to start and run continuously.
+This is by design so that if the app running in a Pod does crash or can't start for any reason, Kubernetes will pick up on the exit error and restart the Pod (unless different behavior is specified with [the `restartPolicy` on the Pod `spec`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy)).
+If this happens too many times within a set period then Kubernetes assumes there is a problem with the Pod, stops trying to restart it, and returns `CrashLoopBackOff`.

-Start a pod with this command:
+Start a Pod with this command:

 ```
 $ kubectl run mysql --image=mysql